mithunkk/jquery-plugins/docs/json.md

 ## description

 Put a description in it.
 It's a string.
-This helps people discover your package, as it's listed in `npm search`.
+This helps people discover your plugin, as it's listed on the jQuery Plugins Site.

 ## keywords

 Put keywords in it.
 It's an array of strings.
-This helps people discover your package as it's listed in `npm search`.
+This helps people discover your plugin as it's listed on the jQuery Plugins Site.

 ## homepage

-The url to the project homepage.
+The url to the plugin homepage.

-**NOTE**: This is *not* the same as "url".
-If you put a "url" field, then the registry will think it's a redirection to your package that has been published somewhere else, and spit at you.

-Literally.
-Spit.
-I'm so not kidding.

 ## people fields: author, contributors

 The "author" is one person. "contributors" is an array of people.
 A "person" is an object with a "name" field and optionally "url" and "email", like this:

     { "name" : "Barney Rubble"